We finally know. Kristaps Porzingis’ return to basketball will be on October 8, 2019, this time as a Dallas Maverick.

 Beyond his playing style, it’s clear he needs to get his body right.
 The Mavericks’ training staff worked to strengthen his core and change the way he moves.

 This might be a big adjustment for Porzingis.
-He’s changing habits and tendencies he’s had for possibly his whole life.
+He’s changing habits and tendencies he’s had for possibly his entire life.
 The way he runs will be different.
 The way he jumps will be different.

 Or at least it should be.